mjul/dropbox-activity-reports/README.md

 # Run the Script

-For now, it just lists populare files by month.
+For now, it just lists popular files by month.

 The script has a `DEFAULT_FILENAME` that should point to your Activity Log output file (it would be in your Dropbox folder with a path like e.g.